davekilian/davekilian.github.com/_posts/2016-06-21-software-design-is-simple.markdown

 But by default, the answer really is fancy code is never excusable until it's proven necessary.
 And even then, true cleverness is recasting the problem so that fancy code is no longer needed.

 ---

+TODO I also want to redraft a little so that we take for granted that you're solving the problem at hand at the entire article's scope, and scope down tradeoffs for technical decisions to just fewest bugs and shortest time.
+We already wrote that for the first subsection, we just need to work it into the top-level scope.

+---